How Much Does It Cost to Sell Your House by Owner in Illinois?

 Closing costs can be paid using the funds you earned from the sale.
 In other words, you won't have to pay these fees out of pocket unless you're underwater on your mortgage.

-Unless you're selling directly to someone you know or an unrepresented buyer, you'll probably have to offer the buyer's agent commission.
-In Illinois, the average buyer's agent commission is 2.60% of the sales price, or about $6,443 based on the median home value of $247,809.
+Unless you're selling directly to someone you know or an unrepresented buyer, it's a good idea to offer to cover the buyer's agent commission.
+In Illinois, the average buyer's agent commission is 2.43% of the sales price, or about $6,464 based on the median home value of $265,991.

 For example, if the seller lived in the home for 10 months before selling the home, they should cover the property taxes for that period of time.